Scorton, North Yorkshire: History

 The name is derived from a combination of the Old Norse word skor, meaning a rift in the rock, and the Old English suffix tūn, meaning farm or settlement.
 Put together they mean ravine farm.

 Scorton was home to the now closed Scorton Grammar School, 1720–1991.
 Most of the buildings and grounds have been converted into houses.
 Scorton has a raised village green, one of only two in England.
 It is said that the green was built in the early 18th century by John Noble, the first headmaster of Scorton Grammar School.
 There was also a hospital, St John of God, built in 1880 in the grounds of the former convent of St Clare.
 It is now a nursing home, Abbey Care Village.

 Between 1939 and 1945 the village was home to RAF Scorton, which served as a satellite of RAF Catterick.
 Many squadrons flew from Scorton during the Second World War including No. 56 Squadron RAF who flew Spitfires and others who flew Beaufighters.
 The aerodrome has now been extensively quarried away.

 Scorton was once served by the Eryholme-Richmond branch line but it was closed in 1969.
 The station building is now a house and much of the line between Scorton railway station and Catterick Bridge has been destroyed by quarrying.

 Governance

-The village is in the Richmond UK Parliament constituency.
-It is also in the Catterick Bridge electoral division of North Yorkshire County Council and the Brompton-on-Swale and Scorton ward of Richmondshire District Council.
+The village is in the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.